List of Miss Supranational countries: National franchises

 National franchises have a lot of latitude in choosing candidates for Miss Supranational.
 Some are the winners of individual contests for their Miss Supranational, others get the honor by winning first or second runner-up from contests for candidates to multiple international pageants, and yet others are chosen in different ways.

-Australia
+Cameroon

-Alecia McCallum won Miss Supranational Australia 2018 in a stand-alone pageant.
+The CAB (Cameroon Ambassadors of Beauty) is now the Cameroon national director for the Miss Supranational 2025 pageant.

 Croatia

 Tihana Babij won Miss Supranational Croatia 2018 after defeating 17 regional Croatia contestants; she herself comes from Vienna and was the representative of the Croatian diaspora.

 Ecuador

 Justeen Cruz was picked Miss Supranational Ecuador 2020 via an online competition due to the COVID-19 pandemic.

 Gibraltar

 Aisha Benyahya became Miss Supranational Gibraltar 2016 after winning second place at Miss Gibraltar.

 India

 Asha Bhat, Miss Supranational India 2014, and the eventual winner of Miss Supranational 2014, had been second runner up at Miss Diva 2014.
 Srinidhi Shetty was crowned Miss supranational 2016 After winning Miss Diva Supranational Crown in 2016 alongside India's representative to Mr Supranational Jitesh Thakur also won Second Runner up title who was also send by Times group and Altamash Faraz became Mister Supranational India 2017.after placing second runner-up in Mr India 2016.
 In 2018 India won Mr Supranational with Prathamesh making India the only country till date to win both subsidiaries.Shefali Sood became the Miss Supranational India 2019 representative at Miss Diva 2019.
 Aavriti Choudhary won Miss India Supranational 2020 during Miss Diva 2020.